 Yes you are.

 Is there a fee to apply?

 I live overseas.
 Can I still apply?

-Yes, as long as you are an Australian resident or citizen and understand that the Trust is not in a position to provide an international airfare.
-You will need to provide a strong rationale within your application for wanting to travel back to Australia for a fellowship.
+Yes, as long as you are an Australian resident or citizen and understand that the Trust will not provide an international airfare.
+You will need to provide a very strong rationale for wanting to travel to Adelaide for the 2018 Fellowship.

 What does the May Gibbs Children’s Literature Trust provide?